openssl-pkeyutl, pkeyutl - public key algorithm utility

 - For PSS and OAEP padding sets the MGF1 digest.
 If the MGF1 digest is not

 explicitly set in PSS mode then the signing digest is used.

 The DSA algorithm supports signing and verification operations only.
 Currently

 there are no additional -pkeyopt options other than digest.
 The

 The DH algorithm only supports the derivation operation and no additional

 The EC algorithm supports sign, verify and derive operations.
 The sign and

-The X25519 algorithm supports key derivation only.
-Currently there are no
+The X25519 and X448 algorithms support key derivation only.
+Currently there are

 Sign some data using a private key: